Top 10 Secrets of Winning at Poker

 The Top Ten

 Chuck them.
 Get a better hand, or wait to set up a bluff.
-Don't go out playing a loser.
+Don't go out playing a losing hand.
 If you can't win or bluff, these cards are truly worthless.
 Protect your chips and risk them judiciously.
 Minimize your losses.

+Wait until it is your turn to fold.
 Your position in the hand is important.
-For instance, if you are early to make a commitment, remember there are many behind you that could have better hands.
+For instance, if you are early to make a commitment, remember there are many behind you who could have better hands.
 If you are later to commit in the hand, it's an advantage to have watched what has transpired before you.

 If it's a home game amongst friends, you already have a good idea of the different mannerisms of each player.
 If it's at a casino, you will see many players again and again.
 If it's an unfamiliar table, take the time to know as much as possible about each player.